You are $75 away from free shipping

 Brushes and blenders and bacteria, oh my!
-Chances are you use your makeup brushes and makeup blenders on most days—but how often do you really clean them?
-If you want to make all the effort you put into your skin care routine worth it, then you’re going to want to wash your makeup brushes and makeup blenders more regularly.
+Chances are you use your makeup brushes and makeup blenders almost every day—but how often do you really clean them?
+If you want all the effort you put into your skin care routine to be worth it, then you’re going to want to wash your makeup brushes and makeup blenders more regularly.
 Keep reading to find out why it’s so important to keep your makeup tools clean—and how to do it.

-You know how valuable beauty tools like makeup blenders and brushes can be when it comes to applying foundation, concealer, blush, and more.
-In fact, you probably own quite a few different varieties that you break out in the morning when you’re getting ready for the day.
-They just make things look so much better, right?
+It’s no secret how valuable beauty tools—like makeup blenders and brushes—can be when it comes to applying foundation, concealer, blush, and more.
+In fact, you probably own quite a few different varieties that you take out in the morning when you’re getting ready for the day.
+They just make everything look so much better, right?

-We love makeup blenders because they can help create the seamless application of many liquid and cream makeup products like foundation, concealer, and highlighter.
+We love makeup blenders because they help seamlessly apply liquid and cream makeup products like foundation and highlighter.
 But what if you’re always in a rush and feel like you have no time to wash all your blenders?
-The good news is, the L’Oréal Paris Infallible Blend Artist Foundation Blender, L’Oréal Paris Infallible Blend Artist Concealer Blender, and L’Oréal Paris Blend Artist Contour Blender can all be cleaned easily.
-Just wash each makeup blender with gentle soap and water.
-Squeeze out the excess water and store in a cool, dry place.
-Yep, it’s that simple—so no excuses next time!
+The good news is, the L’Oréal Paris Infallible Blend Artist Foundation Blender can be cleaned easily.
+Just wash the makeup blender with gentle soap and water, squeeze out the excess water, and store it in a cool, dry place.
+Yep, it’s that simple—so no excuses from now on!